-At Green Ridge, phonics is taught following the Letters and Sounds programme, which is complemented by teaching approaches from the Read, Write, Inc. scheme of work.
+At Green Ridge, phonics is taught following the Letters and Sounds programme.
 The Letters and Sounds programme clearly follows the six phases of phonic progression throughout the Early Years and Key Stage One.
-Phonics is taught explicitly daily in Early Years and Key Stage One, and where necessary in KS2.
+Phonics is taught explicitly and systematically each day in Early Years and Key Stage One, and consolidated throughout in KS2.

 At Green Ridge we use a range of reading scheme books to meet the needs and interests of our pupils.
 Reading scheme books include Oxford Reading Tree, Rigby Star, Floppy’s Phonics and Project X. Our reading scheme runs from the Early Years to the end of Key Stage 2, whereby once children finish the scheme they become independent readers who select their own books as they are at a point in their reading journey to be able to read fluently and accurately with excellent comprehension.
 At the same time children may take home other reading books for them to practice their reading skills with such as those from our school library or the class reader area.

 How can I find out more about the curriculum at Green Ridge?